 The college authorities tried to intervene to allow the event to resume.
 After an altercation between a security officer and a protester, the police were called.
 The event was able to continue after moving to another room.

-In a statement posted on Facebook, OSFL said that they “remain committed to dialogue with anyone willing to listen.
+In a statement posted on Facebook, Oxford Students for Life said it was “committed to dialogue with anyone willing to listen.
 We are here, we are not going anywhere, and we’re incredibly grateful to everyone who came along.”

-OSFL secretary Georgia Clarke said: “The irony was that the actions of Oxford SU’s WomCam, which ought to represent women of the university, resulted in the harassment of many women present for the event, some of whom were driven to tears.
-As committee members we have a duty of care to those who attend our events and it was distressing not being able to provide the supportive and open environment we had promised.
+Georgia Clarke, the society’s secretary, said: “The irony was that the actions of Oxford SU’s WomCam, which ought to represent women of the university, resulted in the harassment of many women present for the event, some of whom were driven to tears … it was distressing not being able to provide the supportive and open environment we had promised.”